 Yeah.
 And then you get into a conversation about the idea of the artist as laborer.
 Like in that video where I'm working with another worker as a way of making another work, a document that I thought of as labor and as art.

-Since you mentioned that you're from New Jersey, and aspects of New Jersey have influenced your thinking, what’s your relationship to the work of Robert Smithson and through Smithson to his dialectic of “site/non-site” and more generally to “Land art” of the 60s and 70s?
+Since you mentioned that you're from New Jersey, and aspects of New Jersey have influenced your thinking, what’s your relationship to the work of Robert Smithson?
+To his dialectic of “site/non-site”?
+And, more generally, to “Land art” of the 60s and 70s?
 Is this a lineage that you situate yourself and your work within?

-I'm fascinated by Robert Smithson, I think his work is great, and I'm equally fascinated by how he talks and writes about his work.
-He didn't really like maps, the most interesting maps to him are on the scale of 1 to 1.
-When I saw his work, it was transformative in terms of having treated the landscape as a drawing, in a photographic way, he was very aware of how the site read as a photograph.
-He has these essays which feel more dated now, like the Monuments of Passaic, you read it now, and you're like, okay, we're so aware of industry and what it does, but at the time, he's saying that this pipe, this monumental, beautiful thing.
-It's very much like how I'll look at a building that used to be a place where they made boilers and I'm like, this is a cathedral of some type of master sculpture, even though it was a functional thing.
-So yeah, there's definitely a connection to that.
+I'm fascinated by Robert Smithson.
+I think his work is great, and I'm equally fascinated by how he talks and writes about his work.
+He didn't really like maps — the most interesting maps to him are on the scale of 1 to 1.
+When I saw his work, it was transformative in terms of having treated the landscape as a drawing.
+He was very aware of how the site read as a photograph.
+He has these essays which feel more dated now.
+Like the Monuments of Passaic — you read it now, and you're like, okay, we're so aware of industry and what it does, but at the time, he's saying that this pipe is this monumental, beautiful thing.
+It's very much like how I'll look at a building that used to be a place where they made boilers and I'm like, this is a cathedral, some type of master sculpture, even though it was a functional thing.
+So there's definitely a connection to that.
 But there's a lot that's different that's going on with how I'm aesthetically interpreting the landscape and how I'm having people view it.

 A lot of it has to do with the fact that I would probably not be able to access the site if I fundamentally changed it.
-I'm a little at the mercy of the people who... it's a little like I'm a parasite.
+It's a little like I'm a parasite.

 It sounds like you take an extremely opportunistic approach to art making.

-Yes, it is and I don't know how I feel about that.
-I think a lot of it's dictated by wanting to have a relationship with the site long term.
+Yes, and I don't know how I feel about that.
+I think a lot of it's dictated by wanting to have a relationship with the site long-term.
 And then maybe to a degree it's also about respecting the property, and respecting what's there, because I know it's about to be changed.
-But yeah, if you think about Gordon Matta-Clark and what he did, I think that's so cool, he knew a place was going to be demolished so he just treated the whole thing as a formal exercise and a laboratory.
+But yeah, if you think about Gordon Matta-Clark and what he did, I think that's so cool — he knew a place was going to be demolished, so he just treated the whole thing as a formal exercise and a laboratory.
 I think that kind of approach is awesome.

-But to return to your question about my engagement with the site, maybe I could do something more sculpturally or architecturally interventionist in a building with the imagery, if it’s slated for demolition.
-I've never been in a site where it's like, you can do anything you want because it's gonna be demolished.
-If that was gonna happen, I think I would definitely also show projections, but there would be much less of a concern for how the building was and I would be more active in my treatment of it.
+But to return to your question about my engagement with the site, maybe I could do something more sculpturally or architecturally interventionist with the imagery in a building that’s slated for demolition.
+I've never been in a site where you can do anything you want because it's going to be demolished.
+If that was going to happen, I think I would definitely also show projections, but there would be much less of a concern for how the building was and I would be more active in my treatment of it.

 Yeah, so I'm trying to get away with as much as I can to try to make what I want to make.
-I like how Smithson, towards the end of his life, he was writing to strip mining companies, he wanted to use their sites as a place for another project of his, they were all like, “No we're not interested…” But just the idea that these site's have already been so compromised that I can sort of do whatever I want is an interesting one to consider.
+I like how Smithson, towards the end of his life, was writing to strip mining companies wanting to use their sites as a place for another project of his.
+And they were all like, “No we're not interested.”
+But just the idea that these sites have already been so compromised that I can sort of do whatever I want is an interesting one to consider.

 I’d like to pick up on the comment you made just now about “limits” and the way that your work often tests the limits of a site, its developers, and/or the legal systems at large.
 How do these constraints in turn dictate the potential of your practice?
 And if there were no limits to what you could or couldn’t do on these sites how would you work differently?